ishouty/blog-sample-application/README.md

 ## Overview

-The blog application consists of two apps, API express JS and Frontend Next JS to ulitlize the static generation renderer from Next Js.
+The blog application consists of two apps, API express JS and Frontend Next JS to ulitlize the static generation renderer from Next JS.

 ### Front End
-All of the files are built on build time in comparision to server side which happens on run time for the features required for the task.
+All of the files are built on build time in comparision to server side which happens on run time for the features required.

 SSG:  Automatically generated as static HTML + JSON (uses getStaticProps)

 ### Advantages

-This means more performance on not needed the ssr to render page, caching and SEO and to captilize of Next Js framework of prefetching files and content.
+This means more performance on not need server side  to render page, caching and SEO and to captilize of Next Js framework of prefetching files and content.

 ### Draw Backs
-The draw backs are that there is a build depencendy on the application where the front end service cannot deploy on certain pages unless it can request data from the Api to generate the HTML + JSON files.
+The draw backs are that there is a build depencendy on the application where the front end service cannot deploy on certain pages unless it can request data from the API to generate the HTML + JSON files.

-There is probably a solution of depenency management when deploying through nx
+There is probably a solution of dependency build management when deploying through nx

 ## Frameworks and Tools